The Gail G. Shapiro Clinical Faculty Fund

 As Clinical Professor of Pediatrics Gail Shapiro trained medical students, residents, and allergy/immunology fellows.
 She trained and taught nationally and internationally, reaching over 60,000 pediatricians, through the American Academy of Pediatrics.
 Her research and teaching activities have improved the care for at least 25 million patients in the USA alone.
 She was honored in October 2006 by the American Academy of Pediatrics as the recipient of the Bret Ratner Award, the highest award given to a Pediatric Allergist from the AAP.
 Dr. Shapiro died August 25, 2006.
 She is survived by her husband Peter and her two children and one granddaughter.
 She will be remembered by patients and colleagues alike as an extraordinary physician who made a lasting contribution to the specialty.

 To honor Dr. Shapiro, the Gail G. Shapiro Clinical Faculty Fund has been established in her name.
 The purpose of the fund is to support the development of one full-time clinical faculty member in the specialty of allergy, asthma and immunology, with preference give to candidates at an ACGME accredited allergy/immunology training program in the United States.
 Funding is used to support a full-time faculty member doing patient-oriented clinical research, teaching and patient care in a manner that will promote the specialty.
 This award is not intended for faculty with significant laboratory research (basic or bench) projects or responsibilities.

-If you are interested in contributing to the Gail G. Shapiro Faculty Fund online please click here or if you prefer to send a check click here.
+If you are interested in contributing to the Gail G. Shapiro Faculty Fund online please click here or if you prefer to send a check or to create a pledge click here.
 For more information call the ARTrust office and ask for ARTrust development staff at 414-272-6071.